jsta/glatos-spatial_workshop_materials/_episodes/04-raster-structure.md

 > {: .solution}
 {: .callout}

-This map shows the elevation of our study site in Lake Erie.
-From the legend, we can see that the maximum elevation is ~400, but we can't tell whether this is 400 feet or 400 meters because the legend doesn't show us the units.
+This map shows the elevation of our Lake Erie study area.
+From the legend, we can see that the maximum elevation is ~600, but we can't tell whether this is 600 feet or 600 meters because the legend doesn't show us the units.
 We can look at the metadata of our object to see what the units are.
 Much of the metadata that we're interested in is part of the CRS.
 We introduced the concept of a CRS in [an earlier